Aitslab/BioNLP/README.md

 BioNLP
 =======
 Repository for student projects within biomedical text mining from Lund University.
+All code comes with a GPLv3 licence.

 # Resources